Your cart

 4.1.
 Mats Are Clean

 One way to prevent mat burn is to ensure the hygiene of mats.
 Keeping the mats and surrounding area clean and germ-free would help you a lot in preventing any complications related to mat burns.
-Discipline in martial arts also focuses on the cleanliness around the place of your training.
+Discipline in martial arts also focuses on the cleanliness of your training place.

 4.2.
 Wear BJJ Gi